isaaclyman/SpitScript/README.md

 ## How can I learn SpitScript?
 A tutorial is coming.
 In the meantime, check out `parser.js` to get a basic idea of what words are useful in the language.

-All symbols are ignored; numbers and unrecognized words are transcribed literally into the resulting syntax; and plenty of ignored words are provided in order for you to form grammatically complete (or incomplete) rap lyrics.
+Most symbols are ignored.
+Numbers and unrecognized words are transcribed literally into the resulting syntax.
+Plenty of ignored words are provided in order for you to form grammatically complete (or incomplete) rap lyrics.

+String literals can be created using either single or double quotes.
+In order to escape a single or double quote, prefix it with two backslashes.
+For example, the following short program prints `Elmo's world` to the browser console:

+`console get log this 'Elmo\\'s world' well`

 ## How did this project come about?
 I was bored.
-I'm a programmer by profession but I enjoy listening to and writing rap music -- this is the collision of those things in my mind.
+I'm a programmer by profession but I enjoy listening to and writing rap music -- this is the collision of those worlds.